 Your new RFID account will be credited with the remaining balance of your e-pass, which will be completed within 7 days.

 Come to think of it — the advantages of having an RFID account can extend to even making car registration renewal faster and effortless.
-This is because all the information needed are already encoded on your account.
+This is because all the information needed is already encoded on your account.
 All they have to do is to download your data and voila, your car registration renewal will be as easy as pie.

 Photo courtesy of RioHondo.